-Keeping θ_2^h fixed, we vary θ_2^l and analyze the relation between the equilibrium characteristics in the low state and the bankruptcy exemption parameter (q).20
+Keeping θ^h fixed, we vary θ^l and analyze the relation between the equilibrium characteristics in the low state and the bankruptcy exemption parameter (a).21

-Figure (4) shows the typical demarcation of the feasible (q, θ_2^l) space into the Fair Pricing (FP) region, as shown in white, and the Fire Sale (FS) region, as shown by the gray shade.
+Figure (4) shows the typical demarcation of the feasible (q, θ^l) space into the Fair Pricing (FP) region, as shown in white, and the Fire Sale (FS) region, as shown by the gray shade.
 The Fire Sale region consists of the Price Discrimination (PD), the Liquidity Crunch (LC), and the Credit Crunch (CC) equilibria; we use increasingly darker shades of gray to represent greater fire-sale effects.
-For different magnitudes of the economic shock (θ_2^l) , we see how the type of equilibrium changes with the bankruptcy parameter (q).
-The solid $\bar{q}(\theta_2^l)$ curve represents the boundary between the FP and PD equilibrium regions.
-The long dashed $\bar{q}(\theta_2^l)$ curve represents the boundary between the LC and CC equilibrium regions.
-Consider, for example, the case with $\theta_2^l = 0.48$.
-The vertical dotted line emanating from this level of θ_2 captures how the system transitions across different types of equilibrium regions, as q increases from 0 to 1 along the dotted vertical line.
+For different magnitudes of the economic shock (θ^l) , we see how the type of equilibrium changes with the bankruptcy parameter (q).
+The solid $\bar{q}(\theta^l)$ curve represents the boundary between the FP and PD regions.
+The long dashed $\bar{q}(\theta^l)$ curve represents the boundary between the PD and LC regions.
+The dotted $\hat{q}(\theta^l)$ curve represents the boundary between the LC and CC regions.
+Consider, for example, the case with $\theta^l = 0.35$.
+The vertical dotted line emanating from this level of θ captures how the system transitions across different types of equilibrium regions, as q increases from 0 to 1 along the dotted vertical line.

-5.5.
 Equilibrium Characteristics for a Given Economic Shock

 Figure (5) shows the evolution of equilibrium values of p (Panel A), \bar{p} (Panel B), $\bar{\beta}$ (Panel C), and f_r (Panel D) as we vary q from 0 to 1.
 The values of q at which the system transitions across each of the equilibrium regions are indicated by dotted vertical lines.
-Although difficult to detect by observing the figures, the relation between \bar{p} with q is non-monotonic, as shown in Footnote 19.
-Furthermore, it can be seen in Panel C that $\bar{\beta}$ is (weakly) decreasing q, and in Panel D that f_r is (weakly) increasing in q.
-Thus, the real sector characteristics are monotonic in q.
+Although difficult to detect by observing the figures, the relation between \bar{p} with q is non-monotonic.22 Furthermore, it can be